player protection strategy

 • Bonus systems that reward time spent responsibly—not just net deposits

-According to a GamCare-supported study, trust-based engagement models lead to significantly higher reactivation rates after cool-off periods.3 Long-term loyalty doesn’t come from pressure—it comes from respect.
+According to a GamCare-supported study, trust-based engagement models lead to significantly higher reactivation rates after cool-off periods.3 Long-term loyalty doesn’t come from pressure, it comes from respect and that is achieved via a fully incporporated player protection strategy.

 Player Protection Strategy, Data, Culture, and the ESG Connection